aws-amplify/amplify-js/docs/media/create/react-native-apps.md

 AWS Amplify provides analytics, push notifications and targeted messaging capabilities out-of-the-box.
 You will start receiving key engagement metrics such as the number of user sessions and the number of app launches automatically after you deploy your app.

-Also, collecting more data with Analytics category is as very simple:
+Also, collecting more data with Analytics category is simple:

 ```js
 Analytics.record('albumVisit', { genre: 'jazz', artist: 'Miles Davis' });